 Fresh air, wide open spaces, a creative atmosphere and loads to entertain you, whatever the weather – this is the Brecon Beacons National Park.
-The National Park contains some of the finest walking country in Europe.
+Our solos guided walking holiday covers the National Park which contains some of the finest walking country in Europe.
 But there’s far more to the Brecon Beacons than that.

 Learn about our industrial heritage and rural culture by exploring the lively museums, market towns and canalside villages.
-Relax beside beuatiful lakes and waterfalls, or discover crags and caves.
+Relax beside beautiful lakes and waterfalls, or discover crags and caves.

 There’s plenty to enjoy after dark, too, from sparkling festivals, full of authentic Welsh flavour, to our famously clear, starry skies.